- Departs from:

 - Departure time:

 What to bring/wear: sturdy boots, long sleeves and pants, waterproof jacket essential.
 Layering and wearing a hat or beanie is a good way to stay warm.
-Bring a water bottle and some food.
+Bring a water bottle and some snacks.

-So get outside this spring and help restore Tanera Gully to its pre-1840 flora glories!
-Get in touch to book a free pick-up from the Z station on Vivian Street or meet us on site - there are 2 entrances so please get in touch for directions to the meeting point.
+So get outside this autumn and help restore Tanera Gully to its pre-1840 flora glories!
+Get in touch to book a free pick-up from the Z station on Vivian Street or meet us at 9:30 at the Tanera Crescent entrance to the park, near the Wellington Bowling Club.

 Join this project